plcnextusa/node-red/README.md

 ### Establish the Connections
 1. Connect the AXC F 2152 controller to Internet-Provider and Linux OS via LAN-cable.
 2. Start the terminal on Linux OS and establish the SSH-Connection to PLC via command line "ssh admin@192.168.1.10".
-3. Change to root via "su -" (root password have to be setup LINK)
+3. Change to root via "su -" (root password have to be setup https://github.com/plcnextusa/PLCnext-Guides/blob/master/Appendices/Appendix%204%20How%20to%20create%20a%20root%20user%20in%20SSH.pdf)
 4. Make sure your Internet connection is intact, via command-line ping 8.8.8.8